Loading...

 Doctor of Business Administration (DBA)

-The DBA focuses on real-world organizational and business problems, and requires you to produce original and secondary research to examine and solve those problems.
+The DBA focuses on real-world organizational and business problems, and requires you to do extensive research to examine and solve those issues.

-A business PhD is an academic doctorate that, similar to a DBA, requires you to conduct in depth, original research.
+A business PhD is an academic doctorate that, similar to a DBA, requires you to conduct in-depth research on original topics.

-Your PhD research will be focused more on developing theories, addressing a gap between theories, or filling a gap in the general body of business knowledge.
-Your goal with your research might be to change the way people think about business and policy.
+Your PhD research will focus more on developing theories, addressing a gap between theories, or filling a gap in the general body of business knowledge.
+Your research goal might be to change the way people think about business and policy.

-Business PhD candidates are typically focused on pursuing a faculty career in higher education or as a researcher in a research center.
+Business PhD candidates are typically focused on pursuing a faculty career in higher education or as a researcher.

-Wherever you are in your career, there’s a business degree that’ll help you achieve your goals.
+Wherever you are in your career, there’s a business degree out there that’ll help you achieve your goals.